 a.
-The Headteacher, in consultation with the SENDCO, is responsible for the operational management of the specified and agreed resourcing for special needs provision within the school, including the provision for children with EHC plans.
+The Headteacher, in consultation with the SENCO, is responsible for the operational management of the specified and agreed resourcing for special needs provision within the school, including the provision for children with statements of special educational needs and EHC plans.